 To prevent further involvement with the juvenile justice system.

-Upon receiving the complaint, the Intake and Diversion Program Coordinator will notify the youth and his/her parents in writing of the date and time of the scheduled Intake and Diversion conference.
-This conference will be scheduled within ten (10) days of the Intake and Diversion Program Coordinator’s receipt of the complaint.
-In order to participate in the Intake and Diversion Program, the youth must admit the charges stated in the complaint are substantially true.
+Upon receiving the complaint, the Diversion Program Coordinator will notify the youth and his/her parents in writing the date and time of the scheduled Diversion conference.
+This conference will be scheduled within ten (10) days of the Diversion Program Coordinator’s receipt of the complaint.
+In order to participate in the Diversion Program, the youth must admit the charges stated in the complaint are substantially true.
 If the youth denies or disputes the charges stated in the complaint, the scheduled conference will be canceled and the complaint will then be filed in the Belmont County Juvenile Court for the youth to respond to the charge(s) in Court.

-The youth and his/her parent(s) are required to attend the Intake and Diversion conference at which time the following will occur:
+The youth and his/her parent(s) are required to attend the Diversion conference at which time the following will occur:

 Guardian Ad Litem Program

 The Belmont County Juvenile Court utilizes Guardian Ad Litems (G.A.L.) to advocate for young people who are involved in the juvenile justice system.
 G.A.L.’s are court-appointed volunteers who do not act as an attorney but serve as an advisor to the court regarding the child’s best interests.
 G.A.L.’s speak with the child and other interested parties relevant to the case and prepare a written report for the court.
 The responsibility of the G.A.L. continues until completion of the case.
 A G.A.L. may be appointed for any youth involved with the juvenile court who are delinquent, dependant, neglected or abused children.
 Training programs are required annually for court-appointed G.A.L. advocates.